IrishWristWatchScrable

 textSize(32);

-Sets the font size to 32 pixels for all text that will be drawn
+Sets the font size for all text drawn afterward to 32 pixels.

 textAlign(CENTER, CENTER);